msnizami/suffian-profile/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include Artificial Intelligence, Natural Language Processing, Computational Linguistics and Machine Learning.

+#recent news and upcming seminars or papers
+Recent works:
+- Working on a research project in the area of explainable artificial intelligence.
+This work is supposed to be submitted in ACL'21.
+- Working on a neural network based character level transliteration of punjabi language specifically on its two main scripts.
+- Recently published a work on similarities of hindustani languages, mainly Urdu and Hindi.
+-

 # Interests to show in About widget
 interests:
 - Artificial Intelligence